huston-school/FM6102/FM6102-weeklyCalendar.md

 - Watch: Yara Travieso, *La Medea* (2017), available through Blackboard

 Submit **proposal** for module final project to Blackboard by **18 February, 5 pm.**

+**Guest Lecture (17 February):** Digital Scenography

+Guest lecturer: Néill O'ODwyer
+Location: Virtual
+Time: 1 to 3 pm

+This lecture will consist of a presentation of theory and practice-based research.
+In relation to the theory element, Néill will present a few key, overarching themes from his recently published monograph entitled, *Digital Scenography* (Bloomsbury 2021).
+In the second half of the lecture Néill will present several past and current practice-based research projects, specifically in relation to the exploration of performance, dramaturgy and scenography in extended reality (XR), which includes virtual and augmented reality technologies.
+The presentation will include his current most cutting-edge work, pedagogical practices and plans for the future.

+Néill O’Dwyer is a Senior Postdoctoral Research Fellow based in the V-SENSE project, in the Department of Computer Science, at Trinity College Dublin (TCD).
+He is an adjunct lecturer and research fellow of the School of Creative Arts, where he teaches Performance and Technology.
+He is an awardee of the prestigious Irish Research Council (IRC) Government of Ireland Research Fellowship (2017 – 2019).
+He is the sole author of *Digital Scenography: 30 years of experimentation and innovation in performance and interactive media* (2021) and a co-editor of *The Performing Subject in the Space of Technology: Through the Virtual, Towards the Real* (2015).
+He is an adjunct research fellow of the Graduate School of Creative Arts and Media (GradCAM), at the Technological University of Dublin (TU Dublin), and worked under Bernard Stiegler at the Institute of Research and Innovation (IRI), at the Pompidou Centre, Paris.
+Néill specialises in practice-based research in the field of scenography and design-led performance with a specific focus on digital media, computer vision, human–computer interaction, prosthesis, symbiosis, agency, performativity and the impact of technology on artistic processe

 ### Week 7: Livestreaming (23 February)